-Student enrollment Midland University Fremont, Nebraska, United States In 2018, students and full-time faculty at this private liberal arts college were issued iPad and Apple Pencil for teaching and learning.
+Midland University Fremont, Nebraska, United States In 2018, students and full-time staff at this private liberal arts college were issued iPad and Apple Pencil for teaching and learning.
 Academic departments at Midland incorporate iPad into lessons in a number of ways.
 In the nursing department, using iPad with VR headsets provides nursing students with experiential learning opportunities.
-As a result of this project, one faculty member was invited to present on their curriculum at a 2020 conference hosted by the American Association of Colleges of Nursing.
-In the three years since launching their one-to-one initiative, Midland has observed record-setting enrollment each year, with an 8 percent improvement in first-year retention.
-In addition, 91 percent of students in the 2020 graduating class were either employed or accepted into a graduate studies program within six months of graduation.
-Collège du Sacré Coeur Halluin, France Curriculum at this private middle school includes using AR on iPad to enrich natural science studies and to help students visualize technical objects and functions in design and engineering courses.
+As a result of this project, one staff member was invited to present on their curriculum at a 2020 conference hosted by the American Association of Colleges of Nursing.
+In the three years since launching their one-to-one initiative, Midland has observed record-setting enrolment each year, with an 8% improvement in first-year retention.
+In addition, 91% of students graduating in 2020 were either employed or accepted into a post-graduate studies programme within six months of graduation.
+Collège du Sacré Coeur Halluin, France The curriculum at this private middle school includes using AR on iPad to enrich natural science studies and to help students visualise technical objects and functions in design and engineering courses.
 The school has partnered with a museum in a nearby city on a project where students use iPad to create interactive content with the museum and present it in a 360° video.
 And to empower learners with disabilities - a population that has tripled in the last nine years - educators at this school integrate iPad accessibility features into lessons.
-As a result of innovative instruction at the school, surveys show that 91 percent of parents believe iPad has allowed for better educational continuity during periods of at-home learning, and 96 percent of educators report that iPad is an indispensable tool in their teaching.
+As a result of innovative instruction at the school, surveys show that 91% of parents believe iPad has allowed for better educational continuity during periods of home learning and 96% of educators report that iPad is an indispensable tool in their teaching.